Facts About Amino Acids

 1. Decomposition by Soil Microorganisms

-• Initial Breakdown: Once amino acids are applied to the soil (via organic matter, fertilisers, or biostimulants), soil microorganisms begin to decompose them.
-Bacteria, fungi, and other microbes use amino acids as a carbon and nitrogen source.
+• Initial breakdown: Once amino acids are introduced into the soil—via organic matter or liquid fertilisers—soil microorganisms immediately begin to process them.
+Bacteria and fungi use amino acids as both a nitrogen and carbon source.

-• Enzymatic Activity: Enzymes like proteases and peptidases break down complex proteins and peptides into individual amino acids, making them more accessible for plant uptake.
+• Enzymatic activity: Microbial enzymes such as proteases and peptidases break down larger protein chains into individual amino acids, making them readily accessible within the soil ecosystem.

 2. Mineralisation

-• Conversion to Ammonium and Nitrate: During a process called mineralisation, microbes convert the nitrogen in amino acids into inorganic forms like ammonium (NH₄⁺) and nitrate (NO₃⁻).
-These forms are readily absorbed by plant roots.
+• Conversion to plant-available nitrogen: During mineralisation, soil microbes convert nitrogen from amino acids into ammonium (NH₄⁺) and later nitrate (NO₃⁻), both of which are easily absorbed by plant roots.

-• Step-by-Step Breakdown: Amino acids lose their amine group (NH₂) through microbial action, resulting in the release of ammonia (NH₃).
-This ammonia is then transformed into ammonium or nitrate in the soil.
+• Step-by-step process: Amino acids lose their amine group (NH₂) through microbial activity, releasing ammonia (NH₃), which is subsequently converted into ammonium or nitrate in the soil.

 3. Direct Uptake by Plants